docjyJ/aio-stalwart/README.md

 Once connected, add a domain, configure your DNS zone and create your users.

 ## Advanced configuration

+> [!IMPORTANT]
+> This image overrides the configuration of the Stalwart on every start.
+>
+> This prevents you from making changes that break links with Nextcloud and the Caddy Community Container.

+### Change the admin password

+Before changing the password, make sure to disable the automatic configuration of the fallback admin.
+See [Options](#options).

+Then you can remove or change the password in the web-admin.

+### Use a custom domain

+You can use a custom domain for the mail server.

+1. To do this, you need to disable the automatic configuration of certificates.
+See [Options](#options).
+2. Then, configure your own reverse proxy.
+See [Use your own reverse proxy](#use-your-own-reverse-proxy).
+3. Finally, add your own certificate.
+See [Stalwart Certificate](https://stalw.art/docs/server/tls/certificates).

 ### Use your own reverse proxy